Starling equation: Lungs

 The Starling equation can describe the movement of fluid from pulmonary capillaries to the alveolar air space.

 Clinical significance

 Woodcock and Woodcock showed in 2012 that the revised Starling equation (steady-state Starling principle) provides scientific explanations for clinical observations concerning intravenous fluid therapy.
-Traditional teaching of both filtration and absorption of fluid occurring in a single capillary has been superseded by the concept of a vital circulation of extracellular fluid running parallel to the circulation of blood.
-New approaches to the treatment of oedema (tissue swelling) are suggested.
+Traditional teaching of both filtration and absorption of fluid occurring in a single capillary has been superseded by the concept of a vital circulation of extracellular interstitial fluid running parallel to the circulation of blood.
+Infusing intravenous fluids that raise plasma colloid osmotic pressure (colloid therapy) has much less effect on plasma volume than originally expected, in part because the initially reduced filtration rate allows the concentration of proteins in the subglycocalx spaces to rise, returning the colloid osmotic pressure difference and trans endothelial solvent filtration rate to their steady state levels within an hour.
+Prevention and treatment of oedema (excess interstitial fluid) depends on normalisation of $P_c$ and optimisation of the flow rate of lymph.

 History

 The Starling equation is named for the British physiologist Ernest Starling, who is also recognised for the Frank–Starling law of the heart.
 Starling can be credited with identifying that the "absorption of isotonic salt solutions (from the extravascular space) by the blood vessels is determined by this osmotic pressure of the serum proteins" in 1896.